 As a general rule, a lesion of the left hemisphere will cause dysphasia whilst, in the right hemisphere, it will cause neglect, visuo-spatial and cognitive problems.

-The aetiology is damage or disease of the brain and so it is most common in old people.
+The aetiology is damage or disease of the brain and so it is most common with advancing age.
 Disease is usually vascular, neoplastic or degenerative.
-Around 85% of cases arise from strokes and around 1 person in 3, who has a stroke, will have dysphasia.
+Around 85% of cases arise from strokes and around a third of people who have strokes will have dysphasia.
 In younger people it is usually a result of head injury.

 Causes of dysarthria